Video Projection, Electrical Stimulation, Solo Performer

 [performance installation, duration: 120 minutes]

-Video project and camera installed overhead.
+Video projection and camera installed overhead.
 All software built using openFrameworks.

-System runs on a system of preprogrammed behaviors which are chosen based on probability tables.
-Each behavior has a particular way of assessing the current arrangement of objects and issuing instructions to the performer.
-Some behaviors are only interested in adding new objects, others with removing objects, while still others focus on avoiding or moving towards set regions.
-These behaviors read the table periodically for object placement and assign new instructions.
+System runs based on preprogrammed behaviors which are chosen based on probability tables and the performer’s actions.
+Each behavior has a unique way of assessing the current arrangement of objects and issuing instructions to the performer.
+Some behaviors are only interested in adding new objects, others with removing objects from the table, and still others focus on avoiding or moving towards set regions.
+The system periodically reads the table for object placement, comparing the current state of real-world objects against the target arrangement created by the program.

-Performer is wearing a number of electrodes on his upper body, allowing electrical impulses to be delivered directly to his nerves and muscles based on his success or failure to complete assigned instructions.
+Performer is wearing electrodes on his upper body, allowing electrical impulses to be delivered directly to his nerves and muscles based on his success or failure to complete assigned instructions.